-- Continual use of abusive language.
+- Continual use of abusive language

-- Physical assaults.
+- Physical assaults

-- Repeated threats to hurt someone and sustained physical or verbal attacks.
+- Repeated threats to hurt someone and sustained

-- ° Comprehensive exclusion.
+- Comprehensive exclusion.

 Students who are targets of persistent bullying must report/self-refer to their Year Adviser; however, a student can tell a teacher they feel more comfortable with.
 If this happens, information must then be communicated to the Year Adviser.
 It is important that the student reports any more bullying to the SAME teacher.
 Anti-bullying is more successful when the student who is being targeted reports incidents to ONE teacher.
 This will be communicated to the students as a key strategy.